python/cpython/Doc/library/idle.rst

 * coded in 100% pure Python, using the :mod:`tkinter` GUI toolkit

-* cross-platform: works mostly the same on Windows, Unix, and Mac OS X
+* cross-platform: works mostly the same on Windows, Unix, and macOS

 * Python shell window (interactive interpreter) with colorizing of code input, output, and error messages